laibaakram270/-devnexes-content-writing-project/draft.md

 **Step 2**: I created a "Clients Database" where each client has their own page with briefs, invoices, and content calendar **Step 3**: I imported my old Google Docs and made a template for blog posts so I never start blank again

-[Screenshot idea: Notion dashboard with tasks, calendar, and notes in 3 columns]

 ## Results
 After 30 days using Notion, here’s what changed: